ORANGE COUNTY SEDATION DENTISTRY

 Disadvantages to laughing gas/oxygen inhalation may include: the lack of potency or an upset stomach.
 Please be sure that your child does not have a heavy meal prior to their dental appointment.
 We advise not eating 2-3 hours prior to the appointment.

+Looking for a general anaesthesia dentist near you?
 General anesthesia is administered by an anesthesiologist who will administer drugs in a controlled state of patient unconsciousness.
 The anesthesiologist will continuously monitor the patient’s vital signs, airway patency, cardiovascular status, neurological status, and ventilation.
 General anesthesia can be administered in an office or hospital setting.
 It allows your child to remain completely unaware of the procedure taking place and prevents patient discomfort during the procedure.
 General anesthesia is typically used in cases where children require extensive dental treatment, are highly anxious, uncooperative due to their young age, or who may be developmentally delayed.